nobleclem/Ultimate-LDAP-Authentication/README.md

 Ultimate LDAP Authentication
 ============================

+~Current Version:1.0~

 Wordpress plugin that enables LDAP Authentication and group role management to Wordpress.

-## ToDo List
+## Features
-- allow blog admins to add ldap users
+- Auto create users on login
+- LDAP Group access, provisioning, and role defaults
-- allow blog admins to add local users (and if wp fallback enabled)
+- Option to fallback to WP authentication
-- option to set display name format
+- Set users default display name
-- option to change username text for login page
+- Option to change username text
-- option to add note to login page
+- Option to add login page message
+- LDAP Attribute mapping
+- Auto updates name & email from ldap on each login

+## To Do List
 - add connection test option
 - verify groups when configured